-There are three dental schools in Texas, all public institutions.
-Texas Tech Health Sciences Center in El Paso is developing the Woody L. Hunt School of Dental Medicine.
-They are scheduled to open in Fall 2021.
+There are four dental schools in Texas, all public institutions.
 Career options include: general dentistry; dental public health; endodontics; oral & maxillofacial pathology, radiology, or surgery; orthodontics and dentofacial orthopedics; pediatric dentistry; periodontics; and prosthodontics.

 Most students find additional science coursework to be beneficial in performing well on the Dental Admission Test (DAT).